YuhangSong/YuhangSong.github.io/_pages/work-with-us.md

 ## 🌈 Research Belief

-We work across intersections of some of the most exciting topics related to intelligence (biological neurons, artificial neural networks, transformers, next-generation GPUs, detailed below).
+We work across intersections of some of the most exciting topics related to intelligence (biological neurons & brains, new artificial neural networks, dissected transformers, next-generation GPUs, neuromorphic devices & systems, emerging memories, and etc.).
 Most importantly, we look at things in the most first-principled way (from a most fundamental level).
 Thus explains why the above seemingly diverse topics form a coherent whole in our research:

 > We aim to discover and understand the fundamental elements of intelligence, so as to build the next-generation learning systems (for the next 10+ years 🚀).